 The registered chemical control products listed in this table, must be used according to their label.
-Misuse or not used in accordance with the label may result in colony loss or damage, and is a violation of federal law.
+Misuse or use not in accordance with the label may result in colony loss or damage, adverse effects on the user, and is a violation of federal law.
 Always read and follow the safety instructions from the label during handling and application of these control products and work in a safe environment.